 Core Concepts

-A structured framework for understanding how complex systems evolve, misalign, and adapt over time
+A framework for understanding how complex systems evolve, misalign, and adapt over time

 Sudden Collapse